usnistgov/SpectrumBrowser/documents/transfer-spec/MSODTransferSpec.md

 DataMessage.mPar.n
 5. The server compares the DataMessage header fields to the configuration information of the sensor.
 If settings do not match, server rejects the sensor data.
 6. (Optional) If settings do not match, the server will return a 406 - Not Acceptable error code.
-This causes the sensor to re-read its configuration (step 1) and proceed as above.
+Assuming the sensor has this capability, this causes the sensor to re-read its configuration (step 1) and proceed as above.
 The detailed messaging for sensor configuration is outside the scope of this document.

 ### 5.3.
 MSOD Ingest Process